gustavooferreira/pgw-docs/SETUP_GUIDE.md

 make build-docker
 ```

+**NOTE:** If you try to build these docker images on a Mac with a M1 processor you might face issues.
+On line 20 of the `Dockerfiles` I'm pinning the architecture to x86-64.
+If you face issues, please remove `GOARCH=amd64` from the `go build` command.

 Once you have all the 3 images in your local docker images cache, you can start the environment.

 To start the development environment please run the following command: